 - It doesn’t take into account the level of usage or number of users.

-Analytics capabilities are packaged into an offering that is a separate module.
-Like an add-on with advanced capability that you charge for versus a basic capability, all customers have access to.
+Here, analytics capabilities are packaged into an offering presented as a separate module.
+This is much like an add-on with advanced capabilities that you charge for versus a basic module that all customers have access to.

-- Simple packaging model for customers to understand.
+- Simple packaging model that customers can easily understand.

-- You have a path to upsell customers
+- You have a clear path to upsell customers.

 - Makes it easy to account for embedded analytics revenue.

-- Customers may feel nickel-and-dimed, especially existing customers.
+- Customers may feel nickel-and-dimed, especially your existing customers.